gfredericks/catch-data/README.md

 `ExceptionInfo` objects based on their contents.
 Requires Clojure 1.4 or more recent, of course.

-Also I haven't actually written the code yet.
-But I swear I'm about to I just have to go home and have dinner first.

 ## Wait what about Slingshot?

 At the moment slingshot doesn't deal fluently with `ExceptionInfo`